CSU becoming the first facility management company in the Netherlands to offer visual employment contracts - co-created with Visual Contracts

 Cleaners perceive all of this as a lack of respect, even though their work is physically demanding, and necessary.
 This mix of not feeling respected and physically demanding work creates a lot of pressure.
 Pressure on cleaners, but also on their employers.
 Employers need to maintain a workforce that is engaged and vital, in order for their employees to feel appreciated and respected, but also to stay in business.

-How can we help improve this situation?
-Making cleaners feel more respected, and actively becoming part of a vital and engaged workforce.
+How can Visual Contracts help?
+Help making cleaners heard and understood, and becoming actively part of a vital and engaged workforce.
 To create a sustainable, respectful working relationship between cleaner, employer and client.

 In 2019 Visual Contracts was asked to take part in a project called The Shiny Future.
 The project was set up by APG Groeifabriek (an innovation lab by Dutch pension provider APG) and Outside Inc. The main purpose was bringing together people and resources in order to create a product that would have a positive effect on the lives of cleaners.
 Our role was to look at making employment contracts more understandable.
 To reduce the level of unclarity about their employment contract, by making cleaners more aware of their rights, and also overcoming the obstacle of low level literacy amongst cleaning staff.
 We needed to find a way to visually transform all (legal) information, and make it understandable to all parties involved.
 This is how and where we met CSU.